convos-chat/convos/doc/config.md

 The `MOJO_REVERSE_PROXY` environment variable can be used to enable proxy support, this allows Mojolicious to automatically pick up the `X-Forwarded-For` and `X-Forwarded-Proto` HTTP headers.

+Note that setting this environment variable without a reverse proxy in front will be a security issue.

 The [FAQ](./faq.html#can-convos-run-behind-behind-my-favorite-web-server)
 has more details on how to set up Convos behind a reverse proxy server.